I just wanted to wish everyone a safe and great New Year, as 2016 comes to an end, and as 2017 makes its start.

 Do you walk into your hairdresser or barber and ask them to work for less than what they are asking for?

 Do you go to the gas station and haggle over the price?
-I know you most certainly do not, nor would they even do a discounton your price becuase you asked them too.
+I know you most certainly do not, nor would they even do a discount on their price because you asked them too.

 Would you go to work and expect your boss to say, “I really like the work you’re doing, but I’m not going to pay you.
 However, I am going to tell everyone how good a job you do”?